Dave MacQueen: Coaching career

 MacQueen was relieved of his General Manager and Head Coach duties from the Sarnia Sting on February 6, 2011, a position he had held since the start of the 2006–07 OHL season.
 Team President Larry Ciccarelli said he felt that other teams were progressing while the Sting were moving in the opposite direction.
 MacQueen's coaching duties were turned over to former Sting assistant coach Trevor Letowski.

-MacQueen became the head coach of Dornbirner EC (the team playing in the Austrian Hockey League aka EBEL since 2012) on August 12, 2012.
+MacQueen became the head coach of Dornbirner EC (the team playing in the Austrian Hockey League EBEL since 2012) on August 12, 2012.
 He remained with the club through to the completion of the 2018–19 season.